davidmarcus/chutes-and-ladders/README.md

 # chutes-and-ladders
-An analysis of the game chutes and ladders
+An graph-based analysis of the game Chutes and Ladders

 ![The Gameboard](chutes_and_ladders.jpg)